 - Support a trajectory that projects future related Vermont research

-- Research activities add value and are likely to be incorporated into teaching (either through the researchers’ own teaching or supporting other educators)
+- Add value and are likely to be incorporated into teaching (either through the researcher's own teaching or supporting other educators)

-2. Summary of proposed research (2-3 pages) which should include a discussion of how the $5,000 will help achieve this research.
-(Note that it can extend or build on current or new funded research, or it can be a new area of inquiry).
+- Summary of proposed research (2-3 pages) which should include a discussion of how the $5,000 will help achieve this research.
+(Note that it can extend or build on currently funded research, or it can be a new area of inquiry).

-3. A brief work plan for the period June 1, 2015 – August 15, 2015 that will guide the researchers’ summer research activities and approximate hours expected to work.
+- A brief work plan for the period June 1, 2016 - August 15, 2016 that will guide the researcher's summer research activities and approximate hours expected to work.

 Summer 2015 research conducted

-- Present the results of his/her Vermont research at a Center sponsored Research-in-Progress talk in either fall 2014 or spring 2015.
+- Present the results of his/her Vermont research at a Center-sponsored Research-in-Progress talk in either fall 2015 or spring 2016.